 Some key features and benefits of Oracle Analytics Cloud are as follows:

-Some components of OAC are hosted in the download, while others may be downloaded and run locally — either on a desktop, laptop or mobile device.
+Some components of OAC are hosted in the cloud, while others may be downloaded and run locally — either on a desktop, laptop or mobile device.
 The major components of OAC are as follows:

 OAC users can also use an optional BI connector to enable third-party BI tools such as Power BI and Tableau to access data residing in OAC.